 Rabdi or rabri is a classic, traditional Indian sweet of thickened sweetened milk filled with layers of clotted cream (malai).
 It is also known as lachha rabdi in Hindi language.

 Balushahi Recipe is a popular Indian sweet having flaky, juicy and moist texture.
 It is a donut shaped sweet coated with sugar syrup.
 The Balushahi Sweet is popularly referred to as Badusha in South India.

-Basundi is a thickened, sweetened milk flavored with cardamoms, spices and nuts.
+Basundi is a flavored, thickened and sweetened milk made with whole milk, sugar, fragrant spices and nuts.
+It is a popular sweet made in the western parts of India.
 This basundi recipe is a quicker version made with sweetened condensed milk and comes together under 25 minutes.

 Rasmalai is a popular Bengali sweet of Indian cottage cheese (chenna or paneer) balls or discs soaked in thickened, sweetened milk that has been scented with cardamom and saffron.
 A creamy, melt in your mouth Indian dessert sweet.

 7 cup burfi is a easy and delicious South Indian sweet made with gram flour, ghee, fresh coconut, milk and sugar.
 It is also known as 7 cup cake or 7 cups sweet as it is made with 7 measures of ingredients.